 Gas stoves can produce some hefty amounts of carbon monoxide (CO).
 Also, they are NOT required to be vented outdoors.
 Pretty crazy, right?!
 Now, what if you don’t have a range hood or microwave that vents the exhaust gases outdoors?
 Your indoor air quality greatly suffers.
 Not only are you breathing CO, but other pollutants as well from the gas being burned.

-Now, I have an indoor air quality (IAQ) monitor sitting next to this stove.
+I have an indoor air quality (IAQ) monitor sitting next to this stove.
 This monitor lets me view the indoor air quality while the stove is being used.
-The blue picture shows the air quality before the stove is on.
-The orange picture shows the air quality while the stove is on.
+The picture on the left is the air quality before the stove is on.
+The picture on the right is while the stove is on.
 The results are alarming when there is no vented (outdoors) hood or microwave.
-The IAQ monitor gives several readings, temperature; humidity; particulate matter; chemical pollutants; and carbon dioxide.
+The IAQ monitor gives several readings, temperature; humidity; particulate matter; chemical polluntants; and carbon dioxide.
 These need be regulated to maintain a healthy home.
 Let’s dive in to what these numbers mean and how it affects your health and home.

 - Temperature.
 You want to maintain a certain temperature within your home for optimum comfort.

 - Humidity.
 You want to keep the humidity level within the home between 30-50%.
 This ensures the materials of the home, along with the health of its occupants, do not degrade.
 Too much humidity can produce mold, musty smells, and dust mites.
 To little humidity can cause dry skin, increased risk of cold, flu and other infections.
 Can also cause warping of building materials.
 Cooking produces humidity from the both the gas burning and the food cooking.